tifuun/raidoc/doc/pages/vialess-msl.md

 ```

 Now, add some arithmetic that creates the signal line.
+This is a component with a rather dense geometry,
+so instead of using subcomponents,
+we will access `self.geoms` directly.
+This technique is covered in [this](custom-geometry.md)
+documentation page.
-This component has only one layer,
-so we will call that layer `root`,
+Since there is only one layer, we will call it `root`,
-per RAIMAD conventions
+as per RAIMAD conventions.

-TODO don't have a doc page on custom geometry

 ```python exec